antonioscardace/NetWatch/README.md

 <img src="/docs/images/infrastructure.svg" alt="Infrastructure"/>

+Main Notes:

+- _RabbitMQ_ provides an Exchange implementing the Publish-Subscribe Design Pattern.
+- The HTTP connection between _Monitor_ and _Data Manager_ is a Keep-Alive (persistent) connection.
+- _Monitor_ implements the Factory-Method Design Pattern for the _request_ module.
+- _Notification_ implements the Factory-Method Design Pattern for the _sender_ module.

 ## Getting Started

 * Get any set of valid credentials or tokens (e.g. for Telegram) to send notifications.